-Online access to your student's grades, discipline, attendance, and school news is available through the District's website at www.yazoo.k12.ms.us.
+Online access to students' grades, discipline, attendance, and school news is available through the District's website at www.yazoo.k12.ms.us in Active Parent.
+The URL address for Active Parent is the following: MS.8200.activeparent.net.
 Parents must enroll to access this information.
 Enrollment will take place during registration.
 If you are already a member of Active Parent, it is not necessary to re-enroll.